The Kamala Harris coconut tree meme, explained as best we can

 The moment was first meme’d in earnest in February of this year, when for a period of time, one could not open X, formerly known as Twitter, without seeing clips of or oblique references to those remarks.

-But the meme tookon new life this summer, after President Biden’s disastrous debate performance fueled speculation that he might step aside as the Democratic nominee.
-Harris’s supporters, also known as the KHive, were waiting in the wings.
+But the meme took on new life this summer, after President Biden’s disastrous debate performance fueled speculation that he might step aside as the Democratic nominee.
+Harris’ supporters, also known as the KHive, were waiting in the wings.

 Since then, the moment has been remixed into Charli XCX’s “Von Dutch” and Britney Spears’ "Gimme More."
 Democratic operatives have spoken of being “coconut-pilled.”
 The meme flourished into 2028 debate fan fiction.
 Google searches for "coconut tree" started climbing in the U.S. in early July.